common-voice/common-voice/docs/SENTENCES.md

 ## Automatic extraction

 The Sentence Extractor is a tool that can scrape public domain data sources for sentences.
-It can be databases (Wikipedia, Wikisource...) or raw file with  Please [see this post](https://discourse.mozilla.org/t/sentence-extractor-current-status-and-workflow-summary/62332) for detailed guidance on how to use the sentence extractor.
+There are multiple sources integrated into the Sentence Extractor, such as Wikipedia and Wikisource.
+Please [see this post](https://discourse.mozilla.org/t/sentence-extractor-current-status-and-workflow-summary/62332) for detailed guidance on how to use the Sentence Extractor.

 ## Bulk submission